BY

 And locking trees became the clouds of you,

-Till you emerged, the moon upon your shoulder, and the night
+Till you emerged, the moon upon your shoulder,

 Bloomed blue.